 In the world of eCommerce, there is nothing more important than good content and smart SEO for higher visibility and reaching out to your audience effectively.
 That’s why it is important to write visual product descriptions that focus on your key value proposition in addition to leveraging social proof in terms of client testimonials and videos.
 Adding a relevant CTA, such as signing up for a free demo, is also important to direct your site visitors to the next steps you wish them to take.

-You can also leverage the power of SEO by creating educational and informative content for your prospects, such as ebooks and whitepapers, to establish your brand as a thought leader and also generate more leads.
+You can also leverage the power of SEO by monitoring ranking with an SEO rank tracker by creating educational and informative content for your prospects, such as ebooks and whitepapers, to establish your brand as a thought leader and also generate more leads.

 Coming to the relevance of SEO, Google states that “90% of B2B researchers who are online use search specifically to research business purchases.”
 It also adds that B2B researchers carry out an average of 12 searches before engaging on any particular brand’s site.
 Interestingly, 71% of these searches start with a generic query and not a brand name, which also means that if your website is not optimized for the relevant keywords, the majority of B2B researchers won’t be able to find you.